 Find all cities in the United States or Canada that begin with the letter t.

-Any city in North America, Europe, Australia, New Zealand, or Israel having a greater-metropolitan-area population of 300,000 or more is included.
+Any city in North America, Europe, Australia, New Zealand, or Israel having a greater-metropolitan-area population of 300,000 or more (as of 2020) is included.

 In other areas of the world, any city having a greater-metropolitan-area population of 1,000,000 or more is included.